omonimus1/personal-website/README.md

 ### Why do I am working on it?

-Ignoring the fact that I had experience in the development of both static and dynamic websites, I have decided to invest time in this roject in order to learn how to:
+I have decided to invest time in this roject in order to learn how to:
 * Use filezilla
 * Upload an push new changes to a server (that will be used to host my website with its official domain)
 * Use and integrate google recaptca v3
-* Use send_email() php function.
 * Implement basic JS animation (extension effect and dynamic text building)
-* Setup SMTP server.

 ### Mind that